uic-library/R-intermediate/_episodes/04-testing.md

 We chose a significance value to determine when to reject the null hypothesis.
 Conventionally, 0.05 is chosen as the significance level such that if p-value is less the 0.05 then wereject the null hypothesis and accept the alternate hypothesis.

-[FIXME make into tip blockquote]
+> ## More on Confidence Intervals
-You can refer to the below links to learn more in detail:
+> You can refer to the below links to learn more in detail:
+>

-- Confidence Interval –MathisFun, YouTube [FIXME add in links]
+> - Confidence Interval –MathisFun, YouTube [FIXME add in links]
-- P-value –StatsDirect, YouTube, YouTube2, Towards_Data_Science
+> - P-value –StatsDirect, YouTube, YouTube2, Towards_Data_Science
+{: .callout}

 [FIXME add image "true value under null hypothesis"]